Michigan dam failures force 10,000 to evacuate and could leave one city under 9 feet of water

 Whitmer said downtown Midland, a city of 42,000 about 8 miles downstream from the Sanford Dam, faced an especially serious flooding threat.
 Dow Chemical Co.'s main plant sits on the city's riverbank.

 "In the next 12 to 15 hours, downtown Midland could be under approximately 9 feet of water," the governor said.
-"We are anticipating an historic high water level."
+"We are anticipating a historic high water level."

 Whitmer declared a state of emergency for Midland County and urged residents threatened by the flooding to find a place to stay with friends or relatives or to seek out one of several shelters that opened across the county.
 She encouraged people to do their best to take precautions to prevent the spread of coronavirus, such as wearing a face covering and observing social distancing "to the best of your ability."